Evan-Lab/DocRoadMap/Beta-test-plan.md

 1. Configure phone accessibility
 2. Open DocRoadMap app
 3. Ensure:
-   - Text scales correctly
    - TalkBack (Android) works
-   - Other parameter like theme changes don’t affect usability and user experience
+   - Other parameter like text scales don’t affect usability and user experience

 - ✅ **Expected outcome**: The application adapts to accessibility settings without any loss of functionality or information.